dyne/devuan-sdk/README.md

 init
 ```

+Init will require an Internet connection to download all Devuan source
-Once `init` is done go into the `stage` directory and you'll see all
+package repositories.
+Once `init` is done, then the `stage` directory
-the Devuan repositories will be there.
+will contain all the Devuan source package repositories.

 To proceed further we need to build our software packages and toast
 them into an installer iso.
 First of all, choose the architecture for